 Before you can start applying for truck driving jobs, you’ll need to obtain a CDL.
 This means you’ll have to first get a Commercial Learner’s Permit (CLP) and then go through proper training at a truck driving school.
 After completing those two steps, you will be ready to take a knowledge exam and skills test in order to get a CDL.

 Read the entire process on how to get your CDL so you know exactly what to expect.

-Schneider can even help you pay for truck driving school through our Company-Sponsored CDL Training, CDL Apprenticeship Training (CAT), Enhanced Tuition Reimbursement and tuition reimbursement.
+Schneider can even help you pay for truck driving school through our Company-Sponsored CDL Training, CDL Apprenticeship Training (CAT) and tuition reimbursement.

 Discover more about how Schneider helps pay for CDL training.

 Step 3: Find a driving career that suits your lifestyle.